wombleton/gitlaw-nz/acts/B/Bail Act 2000.md

     (3) Subject to the provisions of [section 31][63] (as applied by subsection (4)), if an appellant is granted bail, the appellant must be released on condition that the appellant attend personally at the District Court dealing with the appeal on the day on which the appeal is to be heard and on any day to which the hearing may from time to time be adjourned.

-    (4) If an appellant is granted bail under this section, the provisions of [sections 30 to 33][41], [34][66], [37][71], [38][72], [39][73], and [51][92], as far as they are applicable and with any necessary modifications, apply as if the appellant were a defendant remanded in custody who had been granted bail.
+    (4) If an appellant is granted bail under this section, the provisions of [sections 30 to 33][41], [35][68], [37][71], [38][72], [39][73], and [51][92], as far as they are applicable and with any necessary modifications, apply as if the appellant were a defendant remanded in custody who had been granted bail.

     (5) If an appellant is granted or refused bail under this section, or any decision is made under [section 33(1)][65] (as applied by subsection (4)) in respect of any appellant, the provisions of [sections 41][78] and [42][79], as far as they are applicable and with any necessary modifications, apply as if the appellant were a defendant who had been granted or, as the case may be, refused bail.

-    (6) [Section 54(6)][98] applies for the purpose of this section.
+    (6) For the purposes of this section,---

+    *   (a) an appellant is not deemed to be in custody only under the conviction to which the appeal relates if a direction has been given under [section 83][225] of the Sentencing Act 2002 that another sentence or term of imprisonment is to follow the sentence imposed on that conviction, and the appellant has not appealed against the conviction in respect of which that other sentence or term was imposed; and

+    *   (b) an appellant is not deemed to be subject to a sentence of home detention only under the conviction to which the appeal relates if a direction has been given under [section 80B][226] of the Sentencing Act 2002 that another sentence of home detention is to follow the sentence imposed on that conviction, and the appellant has not appealed against the conviction in respect of which that other sentence was imposed.

-    (7) If an appeal is filed on a question of law under [subpart 8][223] of Part 6 of the Criminal Procedure Act 2011 and the appeal relates to a person's conviction, this section applies to the convicted person as it does to the appellant.
+    (7) If an appeal is filed on a question of law under [subpart 8][227] of Part 6 of the Criminal Procedure Act 2011 and the appeal relates to a person's conviction, this section applies to the convicted person as it does to the appellant.

-    Section 53: replaced, on 1 July 2013, by [section 15][118] of the Bail Amendment Act 2011 (2011 No 82).
+    Section 53: replaced, on 1 July 2013, by [section 15][119] of the Bail Amendment Act 2011 (2011 No 82).

+    Section 53 heading: amended, on 23 October 2013, by [section 6(1)][228] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 53(1): replaced, on 23 October 2013, by [section 6(2)][228] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 53(2): amended, on 23 October 2013, by [section 6(3)][228] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 53(4): amended, on 23 October 2013, by [section 6(4)][228] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

+    Section 53(6): replaced, on 23 October 2013, by [section 6(5)][228] of the Administration of Community Sentences and Orders Act 2013 (2013 No 88).

-##### 54 Granting of bail to appellant in custody pending appeal to High Court
+##### 54 Granting of bail to appellant in custody or on home detention pending appeal to High Court

-*   (1) This section applies if a person is in custody under a conviction and is appealing the conviction or sentence, or both, to the High Court.
+*   (1) This section applies if a person---

+    *   (a) is in custody under a conviction or is subject to a sentence of home detention; and

+    *   (b) is appealing the conviction or sentence, or both, to the High Court.

-    (2) If the appellant is in custody only under the conviction to which the appeal relates, the appellant is bailable at any time before the hearing of the appeal---
+    (2) If the appellant is in custody, or is subject to a sentence of home detention, only under the conviction to which the appeal relates, the appellant is bailable at any time before the hearing of the appeal---

     *   (a) at the discretion of the District Court Judge who presided over the District Court whose determination is appealed against; or